-October 2011 marks the 2oth anniversary of Berkshire TypeGraphic, twenty years of working with letters, words, and images to produce creative products for my select group of clients.
+Since 1991, Berkshire TypeGraphic has worked with letters, words, and images to produce creative products for my select group of clients.

-By the way, that name comes from where I live now (the Berkshires) and the very first job I had out of college, as a typesetter in a typesetting house that was called “Typegraphic.”
+By the way, the name Berkshire TypeGraphic comes from where I live now (the Berkshires) and the very first job I had out of college, as a typesetter in a typesetting house that was called “Typegraphic.”
 I always loved that made-up word combining two lively arts.

 Studied at Cornell University, BA in Design & Environmental Analysis.
 More coursework in illustration, typography, printmaking, painting at SUNY Purchase and the Norman Rockwell Museum.